garu/Net-PayPal/README.md

 Net::PayPal
 ===========

-The PayPal's REST API provides Perl APIs to create, process and manage payments.
+Perl interface to PayPal's REST API for creating, processing and managing payments.

 ### Installation ###